RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 D	is	incorrect	because	a	disaster	is	an	outage	caused	by	the	loss	of physical	assets	or	facilities,	such	as	those	caused	by	fires,	natural disasters,	and	other	similar	types	of	events,	versus	simple	hardware failures	or	outages.

-### Question # 18 - 	Which	type	of	assessment	is	based	on	data	and	numbers	rather	than	ondocumentation	and	observation?
+### Question # 18 - 	Which	type	of	assessment	is	based	on	data	and	numbers	rather	than	on documentation	and	observation?
 A.	Qualitative
 B.	Numeric
 C.	Quantitative